giommazz/ProductPolytopesFW.jl/README.md

 # ProductPolytopesFW

-Julia package and experiment scripts accompanying the AISTATS 2026 paper on Frank-Wolfe variants for product polytope feasibility instances.
+Julia package and experiment scripts accompanying the AISTATS 2026 paper on the linear convergence of Frank-Wolfe algorithms on product polytope.

 ## Associated paper